SlabberP/Prediction-of-Product-Sales/README.md

      - Transform the training and test data

 - Machine Learning:
-  - The model was based on the dependency and dpendent feature which is a regression target.
+  - The model was based on the independant and dependent features which is a regression target.
   - Instantiate the Models:
   - Fit the model to the training data only
   - Train the Model on the training data